 The adventurous San Francisco Performances’ PIVOT series has programmed an intensive four-day festival presenting artists and works with political observations and meanings.
-The festival’s fourth and final day presents bass baritone Dashon Burton who steps out of his acclaimed role as a classically trained concert and choral artist and member of Roomful of Teeth, with a program of Civil War and Civil Rights anthems of protest, called Songs of Struggle and Redemption.
+The festival’s fourth and final day presents bass baritone Dashon Burton who steps out of his acclaimed role as a classically trained concert and choral artist and member of Roomful of Teeth, with a program of Civil War and Civil Rights anthems of protest, called Brick by Brick: Changing America Through Song.

 Praised for his “nobility and rich tone,” (The New York Times) and his enormous, thrilling voice seemingly capable…[of] raising the dead;” (Wall Street Journal), bass-baritone Dashon Burton has appeared in the Brahms Requiem and Beethoven 9 with Franz Welser-Möst and the Cleveland Orchestra in the last two seasons; also the Mozart Requiem in the summer season at Severance Hall.
 He joins forces with Cleveland and Welser-Möst again in 2017–18 for reprise performances of their groundbreaking production of Janacek’s Cunning Little Vixen and for performances of Beethoven 9 in their Prometheus Project, at home and abroad in Vienna and Japan.